elixir-lang/elixir/ROADMAP.md

 * Add partial function application, function pipeline (f1 + f2) and an easy way to retrieve functions from objects (1#add and Integer##add?)
 * Extend guards support in methods
-* Add guards in functions and allow funtions to have several clauses
+* Add guards in functions and allow functions to have several clauses
 * Allow object definitions to be reopened or add refinements
 * Allow copy and/or inheritance from another object
 * Improve constant lookup (currently constants are referenced by their full name)